aghstrategies/civicrm-contact-directory/README.md

 + search - If you set the search to "no" no search filters will be displayed
 + displaynamefilter - Include a filter by name
 + proximityfilter - Include a proximity filter
++ map - Set to 1 or true to include a map

 ## Directory Description